Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Being a part of several teams improves individual performance since the person gets exposed to different ideas and perspectives.

 However, once this improved performance hits its peak, the cognitive load of task switching and fragmented attention takes a toll.
 Beyond a point, being a part of any additional teams has a negative effect.

-As one study points out, MTM and performance follows an inverted U-shaped curve.
+As one study points out, MTM and performance follow an inverted U-shaped curve.

-Which is to say, there is a "Goldilocks Zone" of multiple team membership that is just right for individual and team performance.
+Which is to say, there is a "Goldilocks Zone" of multiple team memberships that is just right for individual and team performance.